Sheets To Labels

 Do I need Google Docs or Word mail merge?

 Not necessarily.
 Google Docs and Word mail merge can work, but they are less visual.
-A dedicated label workflow is usually faster because template selection, drag-and-drop field placement, live preview, full-sheet preview, and PDF export are in one place.
+A visual label workflow is usually faster because template selection, drag-and-drop field placement, live preview, full-sheet preview, and PDF export are in one place.

-Which Avery template should I choose?
+Which template should I choose?

 Choose the template that matches the product number on your physical label package.
 If you use the wrong layout, the PDF may look correct on screen but print out of alignment.